ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Iron Circle.md

-Know for their brutal enforcement and smuggling of illegal goods in [[Etheria]].
-They have a lot of influence in the
+Known for their brutal enforcement and smuggling of illegal goods in [[Etheria]].
+They mainly achieve this through bribery and having insiders [[The Dust Bowl]], to hide